Actionslacks: History

 Actionslacks formed in Northern California's East Bay in 1994 when ex-Pillbox members Tim Scanlin and Mark Wijsen met drummer Marty Kelly and discovered a mutual appreciation of late-70s English punk rock, 1980s American post-punk and guitar-based New Zealand indie rock.
 The band played one gig in Berkeley, California under the name King Friday but changed their name after Scanlin realized he "just couldn't be in a band named after a puppet."

 The band soon became a regular on the San Francisco and West Coast club circuit and released the "Tugboat Mutiny" b/w "A.C.R.O.N.Y.M."
 7-inch single on their own Permanent Records imprint.
 In 1996 the band's first full-length, Too Bright, Just Right, Good Night was released on the Minneapolis Skene! label.
 Actionslacks' second LP, One Word (a reference to the spelling of their name as well as a nod to the influence of Overwhelming Colorfast's second album Two Words) was recorded in 1997 and released in 1998 by the Arena Rock Recording Company.
 The band toured with labelmates Harvey Danger and an ascendant Death Cab for Cutie in support of the record.

 Wijsen left the band in late-1998 and Scanlin and Kelly began working on more pop-oriented songs, first with producers Greg Freeman (Pell Mell, Virginia Dare) and Jeff Palmer (Granfalloon Bus, Sunny Day Real Estate, Mommyheads) and later with new band members Aaron Rubin (bass; Mr. T Experience, Samiam) and Chuck Lindo (guitar and vocals; The Nukes, Jumbo Shrimp, The American Professionals).
-The Scene's Out of Sight was recorded in the fall of 1999 with producer/engineer (and Jawbox-frontperson) J. Robbins at John Vanderslice's Tiny Telephone recording studio and released in early 2001 by the Self-Starter Foundation.
+The Scene's Out of Sight was recorded in the fall of 1999 with producer/engineer (and Jawbox-frontperson) J. Robbins at John Vanderslice's Tiny Telephone Studios and released in early 2001 by the Self-Starter Foundation.
 The band's following grew in part due to well-timed promotions with Napster, various song placements in television shows and video games, and a strong showing on college radio.
 Prior to touring in support of the album, Rubin left the band and Lindo took time off to attend to other projects.
 Enter new permanent bassist Ross Murray and touring guitarist/singer Doug Modie.